 Like El Nido, Coron is also located in Palawan.
-Island and beach hopping, snorkeling, shipwreck diving, lake traversing, and hot spring bathing are the activities to look forward to in Coron.
+Beach hopping, snorkeling, shipwreck diving, lake traversing, and hot spring bathing are the activities to look forward to in Coron.
 You must include Malcapuya, Banana, Bulog, and Bahul islands in your adventure.
-Cayangan (Kayangan) Lake, the most marketed scenery in Coron, is a must be visit – it is a lot more stunning than the post cards.
+Cayangan (Kayangan) Lake, the most marketed scenery in Coron, is a must-visit.
+I promise you, it is a lot more stunning than the post card photos.

 You can reach Coron from Manila via Busuanga Airport.

 The Mahabang Buhangin Beach in Tinaga Island of Calaguas Island Group is comparable to that of Boracay but not as commercialized.
 There is no electricity, no stores, no hotel, and no restaurant.
 Only a small minority reside in the inner part of the island.
 You have to bring your own tent for shelter at night and you need to cook your own food.